biblepix/Biblepix/README.txt

 clicking on the file 'biblepix-setup.tcl'.

 Note that the tilde (~) stands for the Home directory as described above.
+Not also that the proper function of the Git version CANNOT BE GUARANTEED!

 2. L I N U X